Secondary Circuit Analysis

 Fault Calculation: This calculation determines the amount of current that flows through a short circuit.

-Secondary Circuit Analysis helps ensure the designer uses the proper equipment to maintain the proper voltage without over-installing and increasing costs.
+Secondary Circuit Analysis helps ensure the the designer uses the proper equipment to maintain the proper voltage without over-installing and increasing costs.

 The Secondary Circuit Analysis window depicts the service points connected to the transformer labeled B/37.5 on the map.